rerun-io/rerun/docs/content/getting-started/data-out/analyze-and-send.md

 _Note_: When automating data analysis, it is typically preferable to log the results to an distinct RRD file next to the source RRD (using `rr.save()`).
 In such a situation, it is also valid to use the same app ID and recording ID.
 This allows opening both the source and result RRDs in the viewer, which will display data from both files under the same recording.

-We will log our jaw open state data in two forms:
+We will send our jaw open state data in two forms:
 1. As a standalone `Scalar` component, to hold the raw data.
 2. As a `Text` component on the existing bounding box entity, such that we obtain a textual representation of the state in the visualization.

-Here is how to log the data as a scalar:
+Here is how to send the data as a scalar:

 ```python
 rr.send_columns(